This article explains the top health benefits of oatmeal to help you make an informed decision about adding this tasty food to your regular meal plan.

 - Potassium: 5 percent of the daily requirement

-The high fiber content in oatmeal has been shown to slow digestion, regulate energy levels, and keep you feeling full longer.
-This will help prevent overeating, unnecessary snacking, and lower your daily calorie intake, causing you to lose weight.
+This healthy whole grain is high in fiber, which fills you up faster.
+This helps prevent overeating, and unnecessary snacking, and lowers your daily calorie intake, causing you to lose weight.

 In one study, daily consumption of oatmeal increased satiety, suppressed appetite, and reduced energy intake more than a ready-to-eat breakfast cereal.